Saadsaleem17/LEARNQ/README.md

 ### 🔐 Secure Authentication
 - Users can **sign up & log in** securely.
 - Personalized quiz history & saved progress for each user.
+- **Database integration ensures user data is stored securely** and retained across sessions.
+- Users do not lose their progress or tokens when they log out.

 ### 📱 Responsive & Intuitive UI
 - Optimized for **desktop & mobile** users.